 What is industrial activity discrimination?

-Industrial activity discrimination is when someone treats you unfairly or bullies you because of your industrial activity, or because they assume you are involved in industrial activity.
+Industrial activity discrimination is when someone treats you unfairly, including bullying you, because of your industrial activity, or because they assume you are involved in industrial activity.

 Industrial activity can include: